 Acidity is measured using something called the pH scale, which ranges from 0 to 14.
 The lower the pH, the more acidic something is, while a higher pH indicates that something is more alkaline.

 Most of the research surrounding ACV as a cancer treatment involves animal studies or tissue samples rather than living humans.
-However, a few of these studies have found that cancer cells grow more aggressively in an acidic environment.
+However, a few of these

 One study involved a test tube containing stomach cancer cells from rats and humans.
 The study found that acetic acid (the main active ingredient in ACV) effectively killed the cancer cells.
 The authors suggest that there may be potential here for treating certain gastric cancers.